Mediterranean Veggie Burgers

 Instructions

-1. Combine garbanzo beans, red peppers and caramelized onions, garlic spread, salt, and arugula in large food processor and pulse until finely chopped and almost paste-like.
+1. Combine garbanzo beans, red peppers, caramelized onions, garlic spread, salt, and arugula in a large food processor and pulse until finely chopped and almost paste-like.

 2. Transfer to a large bowl and add breadcrumbs.
 Stir well to combine.

-4. Using 1/3 or 1/2 cup measuring cup (depending on how large you want your patties), scoop out burger mixture and form into patties.
-You want them to be an even thickness from edge to middle.
+4. Using a 1/3 or 1/2 cup measuring cup, scoop out burger mixture and form into patties of even thickness.

-6. Add veggie burgers, working in batches of 2-3 at a time depending on how large your skillet is.
+6. Add veggie burgers, working in batches of 2-3 at a time.

-7. Cook 5 minutes on each side, until they are golden brown.
+7. Cook for 5 minutes on each side, until golden brown.

-9. If you are cooking them to eat now, toast your buns in the oven or on stovetop while you are cooking them.
+9. To eat now: toast buns in the oven or on the stovetop while cooking patties.

 10. Spread buns with Olive, Parmesan, and Garlic Everything Spread, then top with burgers, arugula, and feta.